 To play with any branch of the SRP and to become part of that very special community, you need to pay both your main subscription, which gives you membership of the Society with all its benefits; plus the branch subscription.
-The main subscription is currently £25 (or £10 for those under 30 or in full time education).
-The branch subscription will vary depending on which branch you join but it will give you all the benefits of playing with others under experienced conductors!
-And, if you are new to the SRP and join after 1 January, the subscription will be half-price for the rest of the membership year.
-An unmissable offer!
-Still not sure?
-Why not try out playing at a branch meeting before you decide.
-If you decide to join, you can pay your subscription through the secretary of the branch.
+The main subscription is £25 (or £10 for those under 30 or in full time education).
+The branch subscription will vary depending on which branch you join but it will give you all the benefits of playing with others under experienced conductors.
+Why not try out playing at a branch meeting before you decide?
+All our branches are listed at the bottom of this page.

 Wherever you live in the world, you can take out personal membership of the SRP, for an annual subscription of £25.00 in the UK and Ireland or £29.00 elsewhere.
-If you join for the first time after 1 January, your subscription will be only £12.50 (£14.50 outside the UK and Ireland).
 You can apply for personal membership online but if you would like to join and play with a branch please DO NOT use this method of joining but instead contact your local branch.
 You will then be able to make one payment to cover both your main subscription and branch subscription.

 Affiliation to the Society for Orchestras and Ensembles